-Washington University alumnus and trustee Gary Sumers, AB '75, and his wife, Rachel, have committed $12 million to help expand and modernize the Athletic Complex at Washington University in St. Louis and create the Gary and Rachel Sumers Recreation Center.
+Washington University alumnus and trustee Gary Sumers, AB '75 has committed $12 million to help expand and modernize the Athletic Complex at Washington University in St. Louis and create the Gary M. Sumers Recreation Center.

 The project includes a complete 36,000-square-foot interior rejuvenation of historic Francis Gymnasium, site of the 1904 Olympics, as well as a 66,500-square-foot addition to the south side of Francis Gymnasium and an additional 20,000 square feet of improvements to the existing Athletic Complex.
 The addition to the Athletic Complex, last renovated and expanded in 1985, will offer sweeping views of Francis Field and house a three-court gymnasium with suspended running track, among many other recreational and athletic amenities.

 The project will provide new spaces for intramurals, general university-wide fitness programs and team sport practices and workouts, as well as administrative offices, seminar and classroom areas and conference rooms.

 Read the full story in our news section.